 We denote by $\projlocus SK$ the subspace of $\projteich S$ consisting of projective structures supporting a circle packing in the combinatorics of $K$.
 Then the KAT Theorem implies that $\projlocus SK$ is non-empty.
 We consider the natural forgetful map

 A conjecture by Kojima, Mizushima, and Tan claims that this map is a diffeomorphism when $S$ is a closed surface \cite{KMT03,KMT06,SY18}.

-Our goal is to show that this conjecture fails for non-compact surfaces, already in the context of hyperbolic surfaces with conical singularities; see Theorem~\ref{thm:failure KMT infinite}.
+Our goal is to show that this conjecture fails for non-compact surfaces, already in the context of hyperbolic surfaces with conical singularities of amplitude $\theta<\pi$; see Theorem~\ref{thm:failure KMT infinite}.
 More precisely, let now $S$ be a non-compact surface of finite type.
-We construct examples of a triangulation $K$ of $S$ and $X\in \teich S$ with a continuum of structures in $\kmt K^{-1}(X)$, i.e., structures in the conformal class $X$ supporting a circle packing in the combinatorics of $K$.
+In this context, $\projteich S$ should be taken to be the space of projective structures that have conical singularities or cusps at the ends of $S$, so that it contains the space of hyperbolic metrics with conical singularities or cusps; see \cite{BBCR21} and references therein.
+Then, $\projlocus SK$ is defined as in the closed case.
+We construct in \S\ref{sec: prescribe conformal} examples of a triangulation $K$ of $S$ and $X\in \teich S$ with a continuum of structures in $\kmt K^{-1}(X)$, i.e., structures in the conformal class $X$ supporting a circle packing in the combinatorics of $K$.
 Hence, the map $\kmt K$ is very far away from being injective.